Introduction to Nonprofit Accounting

 While businesses are organized to generate profits, nonprofits are organized to address needs in society.
 As a result, nonprofits will issue a statement of activities instead of the income statement issued by for-profit businesses.

-Since nonprofits do not have owners, there is no owner's equity or stockholders' equity and there cannot be distributions to owners.
+Since nonprofits do not have owners, there is no owner's equity or stockholders' equity and therefore no distributions to owners.

 Some people mistakenly assume that if an organization is designated as a nonprofit, it cannot legally earn profits.
-In fact, earning profits (having revenues that exceed expenses) is almost a necessity for a nonprofit if it hopes to withstand such things as:
+In fact, having revenues in excess of expenses is almost a necessity for a nonprofit if it hopes to withstand such things as:

 - unexpected expenses